pgbouncer/pgbouncer/doc/config.md

 ### min_pool_size

 Add more server connections to pool if below this number.
-Improves behavior when usual load comes suddenly back after period of total inactivity.
+Improves behavior when the normal load suddently comes back after a period of total inactivity.
 The value is effectively capped at the pool size.

 Default: 0 (disabled)